 Graduated from the Fine Arts School at the Polytechnic university of Valencia (Spain), with a masters specialized in Arts and Technology, Julia imagines and conceives interfaces and multiple “artefacts” from web to multimedia installation.
 Inspired by art and technological innovations so as to create tools for each problematic.
 She joins Chevalvert in March 2013.

-Graduated from Boulle school (Paris) in object design and from Estienne school (Paris) in interactive design, Arbayd designs visual or tangible systems by playing on this double specialty.
-Inspired by the maker culture and DIY, he intervenes on very varied projects, whether they are image or object oriented.
+Graduated in object design at Boulle school (Paris) and in interactive design at Estienne school (Paris), Arnaud designs visual or tangible systems by playing with the both skills.
+Inspired by the Maker culture and the DIY movement, he works on a large variety of projects, alternating between an image and an object orientation.
 He joins Chevalvert in October 2016.